 Now, there's been a lot of controversy surrounding the game's troubled launch, but there are plenty of reviews already discussing that and I'd prefer to focus on something the game got right.
 Namely it's art direction.

-I'm actually a big fan of the cyberpunk subgenre but hadn't heard of the original tabletop RPG, Cyberpunk 2020, before the release of this game.
-I understand a lot of the worldbuilding, everything from Rockerboys and Netrunners, to Trauma Team and Cyberpsychosis, is taken directly from the tabletop RPG.
+I'm actually a big fan of the cyberpunk subgenre (the Deus Ex franchise is my jam) but hadn't heard of the original tabletop RPG, Cyberpunk 2020, before the release of 2077.
+I understand that a lot of the worldbuilding, everything from Rockerboys and Netrunners, to Trauma Team and Cyberpsychosis, is taken directly from the tabletop RPG.

 The visual design though, has been thoroughly modernised.
 There's a wonderful mashup of influences.
-The obvious inspiration is there without looking too hard: The rain-soaked, neon-lit districts straight out of Bladerunner, or the Late Modernist architecture so prevalent in films like The Matrix or Robocop.
+The obvious inspiration is there without looking too hard: The rain-soaked, neon-lit districts straight out of Bladerunner, or the Late Modernist architecture so prevalent in films like The Matrix or Robocop (see more examples).
 But it's the more subtle influences I found myself drawn to.

 But I got the eerie feeling I'd been here before.
 Sure, it's a little 'Mad Max', but that wasn't it.
 It took me a while to put my finger on why it all felt oddly familiar.